k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 Logouts are not audited.

-The following activities in Fabric can be recorded by the auditing mechanism:
+The following activities in Fabric can be captured by the auditing mechanism:

 * System Login
 * Any executed Fabric commands